Induaditya3/scan-conversion_ocaml/ray_tracer/README.md

 ## colors

 We use additive color model (RGB model), obviously.
 With each color channel represented by 8 bit positive integer.
 So, range is [0,255].
 We can treat triplet of RGB values as a vector.
 Then, adding two colors together we get new color.
-And mutiplying a color by scalar just increases brightness , i.e.
+And multiplying a color by scalar just increases brightness , i.e.

 $$k (r, g, b) = (kr, kg, kb) $$